railwayapp/docs/src/docs/guides/mongodb.md

 <Banner>
 **Released August 2024**

-Be aware that this template has been minimally tested.
-We are actively seeking feedback to improve the experience using this template.
+Be aware that this template has not yet been battle-tested.
+We are seeking feedback to improve the experience using this template.
 Please provide your input [here](https://help.railway.app/templates/mongo-replica-set-948643d5).
 </Banner>

 We'll cover how to deploy, connect, and manage the [High Availability (HA) MongoDB Replica Set](https://www.mongodb.com/docs/manual/replication/) in this section.